priya-roy074/Proof-of-Authority-Development-Chain/HW18_Documentation.md

 ### Send Transaction - Dowloand and open my crypto

-*Set up a custom node with node and network name "kikinet", network "Custom", currency "ETH", and chain ID 2424.
-URL: http://127.0.0.1.8545
+* Set up a custom node with node and network name "kikinet", network "Custom", currency "ETH", and chain ID 2424.
+URL: http://127.0.0.1.8545 and then click "Save & Use Custom Node"

 * Then click on "view and sent" and upload your keystore file in the NodeA folder and type the password "pup123"